I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "That's the question I should be asking.
 Why the hell do you two know my idiot slut of a cousin?"
 Shego countered while motioning to Hirotaka.

 "Hirotaka is your cousin?
-Talk about a small world," Bonnie muttered.
-Boy, was she ever thankful that she had not slept with him way back when!
-Of course, she had been thankful for that before since she knew it would have been a mistake since she was a lesbian and attracted to Kim—not that she knew those things then—but, now she was even more thankful.
+Talk about a small world," Bonnie murmured, blowing out a breath.
+Boy, was she ever thankful she had not slept with him way back when!
+Of course, she had been thankful for that before since she knew it would have been a mistake since she was a lesbian and attracted to Kim – not that she knew those things then – but, now she was even more thankful.

 "You should know better than to try to take a little girl from her daddy," Victoria remarked with a smile.